taylorbf/python-dict-handout/README.md

 ```

-Therefore, a dictionary is often a more descriptiive data structure than a list.
+Therefore, a dictionary is often a more descriptive data structure than a list.

 <br>